wtPLSQL/wtPLSQL/docs/Core-Features.md

 ```
     --%WTPLSQL_begin_ignore_lines%--
 ```
 Occasionally, DBMS_PROFILER does not capture the execution of some PL/SQL source.
-Examples PL/SQL source that are reported incorrectly include "end if", "select", and "return".
-Use the "Ignore" annotations to remove these lines of PL/SQL from code coverage metrics.
+Examples PL/SQL source that are reported incorrectly include "end if", "select", and "return".  wtPLSQL excludes some of these source lines when calculating code coverage metrics.
+Use the "Ignore" annotations to ignore other lines of PL/SQL when calculating code coverage metrics.

 ## Built-in Schema-wide Testing
 wtPLSQL will locate and execute all Test Runner packages in a schema.
 This is done by finding all packages with a WTPLSQL_RUN procedure that has no parameters.
 There is no requirement to pre-define the Test Runners in a schema.